He said to them, "Did you receive the Holy Spirit when you became believers?"

-Let's start with Matthew chapter 3, verses 11-12:"I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
+Let's look at John's teaching, starting with Matthew chapter 3, verses 11-12:"I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.
 12 "His winnowing fan is in His hand, and He will thoroughly clean out His threshing floor, and gather His wheat into the barn; but He will burn up the chaff with unquenchable fire."

 These verses not only introduce the concept of Holy Spirit baptism, they also introduce the fire of judgment.
 Jesus will baptize His people with the Holy Spirit and gather them like wheat into His barn.
 Those who rebel against His Holy Spirit will be torched.
 It's a simple black-and-white choice.
 There will be no half-burned weeds in heaven, and no half-toasted wheat grains from Purgatory.

 We see the same message in the Gospel of Mark, chapter 1, verses 7-8:And he preached, saying, "There comes One after me who is mightier than I, whose sandal strap I am not worthy to stoop down and loose.
 8 "I indeed baptized you with water, but He will baptize you with the Holy Spirit."